Off to the Races (song): Composition

 "Off to the Races" describes Del Rey's relationship with an elder boyfriend, presumed to be a sugar daddy.
 The singer employs an "almost rapping" technique, hip-hop beat and heavy basslines, similar to that of "National Anthem" and "Diet Mountain Dew" in the song.
 Pitchfork Media said the rapping technique was almost "chatting."
-The song refers Vladimir Nabokov's novel, Lolita, with lyrics such as, "Light of my life, fire of my loins".
-The song depicts Del Rey being bikini-clad eye candy while swimming in front of her lover while he sips on Cristal wine, while she remarks that he loves with "every beat of his cocaine heart" despite her crass Los Angeles mannerisms, and also references Riker’s Island.
+The song refers to Vladimir Nabokov's novel, Lolita, with lyrics such as, "Light of my life, fire of my loins".
+The song depicts Del Rey being bikini-clad eye candy while swimming in front of her lover while he sips on Cristal Champagne, while she remarks that he loves with "every beat of his cocaine heart" despite her crass Los Angeles mannerisms, and also references Riker’s Island.
 "Off to the Races" also features elements of cloud rap, such as "the distinct echoing of a hypeman in the background", and has Del Rey adopt a "baby-doll voice" during the song.

 Background and performances

+"Off to the Races" was first available on Del Rey's now defunct SoundCloud profile on May 23, 2010.
 "Off to the Races" was released in the UK as iTunes Single of the Week on December 19, 2011.
 It was then released as a digital single in the Netherlands on January 6, 2012, on the iTunes Store.
 A video for "Off to the Races" was released through digital channels and was produced solely by Del Rey, similar to her previous hits.
 The video features Latin American gangsters, femme fatale figures with guns, and a race track.
 At the Ruby Lounge in Manchester, UK, Del Rey performed the song for the first time, along with "Video Games" and "Blue Jeans".
 It was the final song of the set.
 The song was also featured as the finale of The Endless Summer Tour and the LA to the Moon Tour.